The Thumbs Down. Speak Up. (TDSU) approach is easy and collaborative.

 Thumbs Down

-Our intuitive and teachable Thumbs Down skills help kids become independent and responsible users of social media.
+Our intuitive and teachable Thumbs Down skills help kids become independent and responsible when interacting online.

 Speak Up